pacyL2K19/books-helper/README.md

 #### Install required Gem and Node packages

-- In the terminale, run
+- In the terminal, run
     ```
     $ bundle install
     ```